The Failed Launch Recovery: Save a Quarter After a $40K Flop for $80K–$100K Operators

 2-week pivot: Converted course into a 6-week cohort at $1,200, targeted past buyers only.

-This case uses The Signal Grid + The Bottleneck Audit + The Repeatable Sale.
-Here's how rapid diagnosis + strategic pivot turned $40K failure into $15K monthly foundation.
+Here’s how rapid diagnosis plus a strategic pivot turned a $40K failure into a $15K/month foundation.

 Now that you’ve seen the launch disaster, here’s exactly what Blake built day by day.